GRADUATE ACADEMIC PROGRESSION

 Each student admitted into a graduate program in the institute must maintain an overall institutional grade point average (GPA) of 3.0 or better to receive their respective degree.

-No final course grade below a "C" will be accepted toward the degree.
+All doctoral students must complete all core coursework with a grade of B- or better.
+No final course grade below B- will be accepted towards the degree.

 Apply to Graduate